PanDAWMS/panda-docs/docs/source/client/prun.rst

 physics analysis, machine learning, and other fields, making them powerful tools for high-performance and efficient calculations and processing.

-GPU resources are availabe exclusively at designated sites, necessitating explicit job assignment.
+GPU resources are available exclusively at designated sites, necessitating explicit job assignment.
-Users need to specify the GPU architecture in the `--architecture <https://panda-wms.readthedocs.io/en/latest/advanced/brokerage.html#checks-for-cpu-and-or-gpu-hardware>` option when executing ``prun``.
+Users need to specify the GPU architecture in the ``--architecture`` option when executing ``prun``.
+The option's argument is explained in `this section <../advanced/brokerage.html#checks-for-cpu-and-or-gpu-hardware>`__.
 For example, to utilize NVIDIA GPUs, you can set the argument like: ``--architecture '&nvidia'``.　e.g.,

 .. prompt:: bash